HEERA ALAYA

 We have sculture [sculptures], cornice [frames], mobile [furniture] and antichità [antiques].

 Yes.
-When you choose something…
+When you select something…

 That you love, you remember?